 This General Tso’s shrimp dish is loaded with classic flavors of the popular Chinese takeout dish – ginger and spicy red pepper!
 While it’s typically made with chicken, we’re making it with shrimp and this easy meal comes together in less than 20 minutes, making it a great weeknight dinner.
+Try my quick activity night shrimp with couscous next time.

 Estimated reading time: 7 minutes